zsiki/ls/doc/source/usersguide.rst

 3.4 Coordinate transformation
 :::::::::::::::::::::::::::::

 Besides the on the fly reprojection service of QGIS, the SurveyingCalculation plugin provides coordinate transformation based on common points having coordinates in both coordinate systems.
+If you want to reproject coordinates to another projection system which is known by QGIS, use QGIS :mnu:`Save As...` from the menu.

+This coordinate transformation can be used if you know nothig about the SRS (Spatial Reference System), but there must be points with known point in both coordinate system.
+I can be more precise for smaller areas (10 km2 for orthogonal or affine transformation) than the reprojection with QGIS.
 Two separate coordinate lists have to be created with the coordinates in the two coordinate systems before starting the coordinate transformation.
+The point id-s have to match in the two coordinate list.
+During the coordinate transformation first the transformation parameters are calculated based on common points and durint the second step the points whics were not used to calculate the parameters are transformed using the parameters calculated in the first step.
+The transformed coordinates of these points will be added to the target coordinate list.

 The plugin provides different types of transformation.
 The calculation of the transformation parameters uses the least squares estimation if you select more common points than the minimal neccessary.

-    :Orthogonal transformation: at least two common points
+    :Orthogonal transformation: at least two common points (4 parameters)
-    :Affine transformation: at least three common points
+    :Affine transformation: at least three common points (6 parameters)
-    :3rd order transformation: at least ten common points
+    :3rd order transformation: at least ten common points (20 parameters)
-    :4th order transformation: at least fifteen common points
+    :4th order transformation: at least fifteen common points (30 parameters)
-    :5th order transformation: at least twenty-one common points
+    :5th order transformation: at least twenty-one common points (42 parameters)

+The points in the two coordinate lists are groupped to three categories.

+    :common points: point id and coordinates are given in both coordinate lists
+    :points to transform: point id and coordinates are given in the source (from) list, these point will be transformed
+    :other points: points which are present in the target coordinate list, these point are not used, not changed

 #.
 The coordinate list you would like to transform from has to be opened in the actual QGIS project. **Do not open the coordinate list of the target system.**
 #.
 Click on the Coordinate transformation icon in the toolbar to open the *Coordinate Transformation* dialog.